 On July 18, 1978, Richard Sobota transferred the property to Catherine Sobota, and that same month she applied for (and subsequently received) permission to convert the property from a single-family dwelling into four apartments.

-429 Beacon remained an apartment house, assessed as a four- to six-family dwelling, in 2015.
+429 Beacon continued to be assessed as a four- to six-family dwelling in 2021.